MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-using-clickonce-folder.md

 1. In the **Settings** window, you can provide the settings necessary for ClickOnce.

-1. If you selected to install from a UNC paths or web site, this dialog allows you to specific if the application is available offline.
-This will list the application on the users Start Menu and it allows the application to be automatically updated when a new version is published.
+1. If you selected to install from an UNC path or web site, this dialog allows you to specify whether the application is available offline.
+When selected, this option will list the application on the users Start Menu and it allows the application to be automatically updated when a new version is published.
 By default, updates are available from the Install location.
-If you wish to have a different location for updates you can specify that using the Update Settings link.
-If you do not want the application to be available offline it will run from the install location.
+If you wish to have a different location for updates, you can specify that using the Update Settings link.
+If you do not want the application to be available offline, it will run from the install location.

     ![Specify the publish settings](../deployment/media/quickstart-clickonce-unc-settings.png "Choose the publish settings")